foodpress/FoodPress/readme.txt

 FIXED Addons and licenses page not showing all addon information
 FIXED: OrderOnline select options to open lightbox when ux none for menu
 FIXED: Missing arrows.png image wrong url in styles
-FIXED: Dish type only previous shortcode not working
 UPDATED: Shortcode generator to prevent default <a> click actions
 UPDATED: Duplication of menu items functions
 UPDATED: Made the lightbox close button bigger for smaller screen